 It helps to know what to expect in the aftermath of a teenager’s accident.
-It also helps to have a talented team of attorneys who specialize in representing teen drivers on your side.
-If your teen has been in an accident, contact Pierce & Shows.
+It also helps to have a talented team of attorneys focused on representing teen drivers on your side.
+If your teen has been in an accident in Baton Rouge, Louisiana, contact Pierce & Shows.

-Things will go much easier for your teen if they know what to do, and what to expect after a crash.
+Just as in any car accident, things will go much easier for you if you know what to do and what to expect after a crash.

-While their driver’s education course should cover the basics, parents should also talk with their teens about how to behave at the scene, including the following steps:
+While teens driver’s education courses should cover the basics, parents should also talk with their teens about behaving at the scene.
+Remind them to:

-- Your teen should remain calm and contact the police if there are any possible injuries or property damage.
+- Remain calm and contact the police if there are any possible injuries or property damage

-- They should attempt to document the accident with notes, photos, and contact information of any witnesses.
+- Document the accident with notes, photos, and contact information of any witnesses

-- They should NOT discuss whether they are at fault.
+- Do NOT discuss whether they are at fault

-In cases of fender-benders, police and medics might not get involved, but your teen will still have to report their wreck.
+Even in cases such as fender-benders, police and medics might not get involved, but your teen will still have to report their wreck.

 Is my teen at fault?

-If your teen is partly or totally responsible, they — or you, the parents — will likely face some pretty steep costs, but the exact amount depends on a number of factors, including:
+If your teen is partly or wholly responsible, they — or you, the parents — will likely face some pretty steep costs, but the exact amount depends on several factors, including:

 - The amount of insurance coverage they have